coping-with-COVID/coping-with-COVID.github.io/index.md

 ### Initialization

-To reset all the system and resore all the default data, run
+To reset all the system and restore all the default data, run
  ```
  $ meteor reset
  ```